ALLEN Overseas leads CBSE Board Results after setting standards in NEET and JEE; launches first batch for IIT in Abu Dhabi

 ALLEN Overseas, renowned for shaping futures and nurturing talent, has once again demonstrated its unwavering commitment to excellence with the outstanding performance of its students in the recent CBSE Board Results for Class X and XII.
 This year's results highlight ALLEN Overseas' dual focus on preparing students not only for competitive exams like NEET(UG) and JEE, but also for achieving academic excellence in CBSE Board Examinations.

-Sanjana Parigi has achieved an outstanding triumph by emerging as a UAE Topper with 98.8 percentile in the Class XII Board Results 2024.
-As a yearlong medical course student at ALLEN Overseas UAE, Sanjana has established a new benchmark of academic excellence that reverberates throughout the Middle East.
+Sanjana Parigi has achieved an outstanding triumph by emerging as a UAE Topper in science stream with 98.8 percent in the Class XII Board Results 2024.
+As a yearlong medical course student at ALLEN Overseas UAE and a student of St. Joseph's School, Abu Dhabi, Sanjana has established a new benchmark of academic excellence that reverberates throughout the Middle East.
 Her perfect scores of 100/100 in both Chemistry and Biology in the CBSE XII Board 2024 Result have solidified her status as a top scholar.
 Not stopping at board exams, she also conquered the JEE MAIN 2024, scoring an impressive 98.73 percentile and a flawless 100 percentile in Physics.

 The UAE Topper, Sanjana, embodies the pinnacle of scholastic achievement, reflecting both her extraordinary dedication and the exceptional coaching from ALLEN Overseas.
 Her accomplishments serve as a source of inspiration, highlighting the institute's dedication to nurturing talent and young minds.
 With Sanjana setting the example, ALLEN Overseas continues to stand out as a beacon of educational excellence in the UAE.